brilliantfantastic/tldr/README.md

 class AccountsController < ApplicationController def unsubscribe
     subscription = Tldr.unsubscribe params[:token]
-    redirect_to dashboard_path(subscription.user), notice: 'You have successfully been unsubscribed from that stupid ass email' end end
+    redirect_to dashboard_path(subscription.values[:user]), notice: 'You have successfully been unsubscribed from that stupid ass email' end end
 ```